War as Opportunity

-As Ian Miller points out in his 2002 book Our glory and our Grief: Torontonians and the Great War, Sam Hughes “awarded contracts to powerful friends, often accepting inferior products for Canadian troops.”
+Ian Miller points out in his 2002 book Our Glory and Our Grief: Torontonians and the Great War that Sam Hughes “awarded contracts to powerful friends, often accepting inferior products for Canadian troops.”

-One result of this is recorded by canadiansoldier.com: “Canadian pattern boots issued early in the First World War were, like many items of Canadian dress in 1914, not equal to the rigours of service life.
+Canadiansoldier.com records this result: “Canadian pattern boots issued early in the First World War were, like many items of Canadian dress in 1914, not equal to the rigours of service life.
 The soles of these early boots were prone to dissolving in wet conditions.”

-For his services to the war effort Sam Hughes was honoured by being made a Knight Commander of the Order of the Bath, in August 1915.
+Sam Hughes was honoured for his service to the war effort by being made a Knight Commander of the Order of the Bath in August 1915.

 Joseph Flavelle Replaces Hughes